My Name is Wendy

 Evolving Creative Practice Amid Industry Trends-

-Given the wide range of abilities they provide, from typography to 3D and motion design, there is a need to move quickly and adjust as design trends change.
-They recognise that maintaining relevance in a rapidly evolving field presents a difficulty.
+From the wide range of abilities they have shown us, from typography to 3D and motion design, there is always a need to move fast and readjust as design trends tend to change.
+They recognise and acknowledge that maintaining relevance in a rapidly evolving field presents some difficulty.

 No Documented Scandals or Public Backlash-

-There are no known significant controversies, such as legal disputes, ethical scandals, plagiarism charges, or public disputes directly involving My Name Is Wendy or its founders in the mainstream design community, according to a thorough examination of the design press and web search results.
-Instead than focusing on disagreements or unfavorable events, the majority of media coverage of the studio highlights their work, creative process, collaborations, and visual output.
+There are no known significant controversies, such as legal disputes, ethical scandals, plagiarism charges, or public disagreements directly involving the studio -My Name Is Wendy or its founders.
+According to a thorough examination of the design press and web search results.
+Instead than focusing on conflicts or unfavourable events, the majority of media coverage of the studio highlights their work, creative process, collaborations, and visual output.

 General Critical Reception